What to Consider When Choosing a DI Tool

 This is no means a comprehensive list of questions, but it is a good place to start your research.
 Every shop operates a bit differently, so see how the software fits your methods or how your methods will need to be changed to adapt.

-Most importantly, spend the time doing your research, find a local shop that uses the software to see it in action.
+Most importantly, spend the time doing your research, and find a local shop that uses the software to see it in action.
 Doing all of these things will help you make the right decision the first time as you enter the digital inspection age and a better future for your shop and customers.

 This article was contributed by John Burkhauser, Director of Educational Programs for BOLT ON TECHNOLOGY.
 For more great tips to help you build a more successful shop, visit the BOLT ON TECHNOLOGY Blog at www.blog.boltontechnology.com.